f1se4/portfolio/md/molletweather/MolletWeather.md

 I think that an accuracy difference of *0.04* it's not so relevant for us than understanding or explaining the statistical model.
 Models done one by one could help much more how to explain or understand the dataset.

+## Conclusions

+If we should get only one model to our predictions we would get **Support Vector Machine**.

+1- It has the best score in usual train/test validations, for *recall*, *f1 score* and *accuracy* 2- When doing K-Fold cross validation, all models have perform similar *accuracy*, standard deviation overlaps all the other model results.
+3- It has far away the best *ROC Curve* and *AUC* value.
+4- The way as describe different probabilities for raining days fits with the correlation.
+5- Compared with other models there are no difference between confusion matrix results.
+(McNeman) 6- It's close also to *accuracy* from the model used by ML automation tool.